vuejs/rfcs/active-rfcs/0000-sfc-style-variables.md

 # Detailed design

-The `<style>` tag in an SFC now supports a `:vars` binding, which accepts an expression for the key/values to inject as CSS variables.
-The expression must be an object literal and cannot contain computed keys (the compiler will warn such cases - see reasoning in the next section).
-Other than that, it is evaluated in the same context as expressions inside `<template>`.
+The `<style>` tag in an SFC now supports a `vars` binding, which accepts an expression for the key/values to inject as CSS variables.
+It is evaluated in the same context as expressions inside `<template>`.

 The variables will be applied to the component's root element as inline styles.
-In the above example, given a `:vars` binding that evaluates to `{ color: 'red' }`, the rendered HTML will be:
+In the above example, given a `vars` binding that evaluates to `{ color: 'red' }`, the rendered HTML will be:

 ```html
 <div style="--color:red" class="text">hello</div>